 WICHE member states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
 Search the WUE Online Database to see which institutions participate and which programs are available at the discounted WUE rate.

-When states and their institutions participate in WUE, everyone wins.
+When states and their colleges and universities participate in WUE, everybody wins!

 Advantages for participating institutions.
 While the WUE tuition reciprocity arrangement does not provide financial reimbursement to institutions for WUE students, there are many advantages to the participating institution.
 WUE can help institutions to build an enrollment base to strengthen programs, improve efficiency by filing excess capacity, and provide student diversity.
 Some institutions that border other states value the program as it enables them to serve the citizens of the nearby communities.
 WICHE’s new online searchable WUE database will prove a valuable tool to promote your institution and its programs of study.

 Advantages for the sending and receiving states.
 States benefit from WUE in several ways.
 Sending states’ residents are able to attend affordable institutions in other Western states at no expense to the state.
 Receiving states also benefit if a student decides to remain there following graduation, helping the state to build an educated workforce.